Megyn Kelly Out At NBC's 'Today' Show, Source Says

 In retrospect, Kelly's implosion seems almost foreordained.
 She had been hired as part of Lack's effort to demonstrate that NBC would not list to the left, despite the liberal outlook of MSNBC.
 She was coming from the nation's most influential outlet among Republicans and cultural conservatives: Fox News.

-Kelly could also claim a sense of independence; despite Fox's affinity for President Trump, she had clashed with him during the campaign.
+Kelly could also claim a sense of independence; despite Fox News' affinity for President Trump, she had clashed with him during the campaign.
 And she had embraced the #MeToo movement.
-Indeed, her accusation in July 2016 that the late Fox News chairman Roger Ailes had sexually harassed her, in addition to former Fox host Gretchen Carlson, ensured Ailes' dismissal.
+Indeed, her accusation in July 2016 that Fox News Chairman Roger Ailes had sexually harassed her, in addition to former Fox host Gretchen Carlson, ensured Ailes' dismissal.

-Yet her history at Fox tailed her.
-In the summer of 2010, Kelly made a meal of a menacing but very small hate group called the New Black Panthers, claiming a campaign of voter intimidation occurred.
+Yet her history at Fox News tailed her.
+In the summer of 2010, Kelly made a meal of a menacing but very small hate group called the New Black Panthers, saying a campaign of voter intimidation occurred.
 Several of them faced criminal charges for an incident in 2008, but the charges against the group were dropped after U.S. Justice Department officials said there was no compelling evidence the group itself was involved.
 One member was legally sanctioned.
 But no voters appeared discouraged from voting.

 Kelly devoted hours to the New Black Panthers over a three-week period, attacking other media for failing to cover the story — and shouting down a colleague who disagreed.
 She apologized for that, too.